rekkasa/arekkas_HteFramework_XXXX_2021/submission/reviewer_comments.md

     all the results across as many data sources as you like and then it's up to you to correct for multiplicity (Discussion section, Lancet).
 The same for pooling?
-  - Reason for re-estimating PS in strata.
-Find references from subgroup analyses in observational data.
-Supporting literature is [Izem et al](https://doi.org/10.1080/10543406.2020.1730868)
+  - Reason for re-estimating PS in strata: supporting literature is [Izem et al](https://doi.org/10.1080/10543406.2020.1730868)

 # Reviewer 3